Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 2. As a new visitor to the site, I want to be able to find specific artists.

-    * On the home page, artist's profiles are grouped together in order to aid the site visitor find the intended artist quickly and provide the scope of the label.
+    * Artist's profiles are grouped together on the homepage to ensure that the user can find a specific artist quickly.

 3. As a new visitor to the website, I want the ability to read personal information relating to each artist, so I can understand their lyrics in context.

-    * Each artist profile contains a concise biography and their latest video release.
+    * Each artist profile contains a short biography and their latest video release.

 4. As a fan, I want the ability to purchase physical/digital copies of their music.

-    * On the homepage, each artist's profile has a link to their Bandcamp page where potential customers can purchase their music digitally.
+    * Each artist's profile has a link to their Bandcamp page where users can purchase music from Bad Arts Entertainment digitally.
-    * Within shop.html , physical media will be available for sale once it is in stock.
+    * Physical media such as CDs and clothing will be available for sale when in stock.

 5. As a fan, I want to be able to interact with social media from their Twitter account.

-    * Near the bottom of the homepage, there is an embedded twitter timeline where users can read the label's entire feed.
+    * On the homepage, an embedded twitter timeline allows users to scroll though the Bad Arts Entertainment twitter feed.
-    * A twitter follow button has also been placed within the footer, which has been synchronised across all pages.
+    * A twitter follow button has also added within the footer, which has been synchronised across all pages.

-6. As a potential employer, I would like the ability to see previous events they have done in order to make a more calculated business decision on whether to hire one of the label's artists.
+6. As a music venue coordinator, I would like the ability to see previous events they have done in order to make a more calculated business decision on whether to hire one of the label's artists.

     * The events section on the homepage outlines previous events that the label has taken part in as well as any upcoming gigs planned.
+    * A video gallery can be used to review recent content and determine if the label is the right fit for the venue.

 7. As a potential customer, I would like the ability to view their merchandise with clearly indicated pricing.

-    * In the shop, prices are outlined for each product once you hover over them.
+    * In the shop, prices are outlined clearly for each product once you hover over the item.
 Also, within the product page, the current and previous product price is clearly outlined.
+    * The user is then brought to the individual product page where they can read the product information.
+    * A call-to-action button allows the user to add the item to the checkout.

 8. As a potential customer, I want to be able to navigate between the shop and individual product pages with ease.